-18th century Philadelphia needlework embroidered pictures on moray silk are rare.
+18th century Philadelphia needlework embroidered pictures on moire silk are rare.
 This example shares similar

 design elements and some identical motifs with other known pieces, see Betty Ring's Girlhood Embroidery Vo.
 2,